Skip to content

 Wagering: None — use once

 Place your first bet of up to £20.
-If it loses, you receive a £20 free bet refund.
-If it wins, you keep the winnings but don't receive a free bet.
-The free bet is SNR (stake not returned).
+If it loses, you receive a £20 cash refund directly to your balance.
+If it wins, you keep the winnings but no refund is paid.
+Because the refund is cash (not an SNR free bet), the matched-betting strategy is simpler than a typical risk-free offer.

 What You'll Need